 5 Reasons to Shred Paper

 Most of us are aware of how our personal data is stored on the internet, and we’re now much more mindful of keeping our passwords secure than we were just a decade ago.
-But should you shred all your redundant office documents?
+But should you shred paper and redundant office documents?
 Is it necessary?
 Or is discarding them with your general waste sufficient?

 1 Risk of Fraud / Identity Theft